roman/Haskell-capataz/docs/v0.1/how-to/terminate-supervisor.md

-# Terminate a supervisor
+# Terminate a Supervisor

-*NOTE*: Only supervisors created dynamically can be terminated
+**NOTE**: Only supervisors created dynamically can be terminated

 ## Description